gomorpheus/morpheus-docs/monitoring/logs.rst

 |morpheus| Server Logs
 ----------------------

-The main |morpheus| server log is in ``/var/log/morpheus/morpheus-ui`` and the latest log file is named current.
+The main |morpheus| application log is in ``/var/log/morpheus/morpheus-ui`` and the latest log file is named current.
 This log is archived every 24hrs.
 There are a number of other log files for the individual infrastructure components as well.

 If you wish to export these to an external syslog platform, do the following: